MuhammedSuhaib/.mdOnTheGoo/docs/index.md

 ## Tables

 To add a table, use three or more hyphens (---) to create each column’s header, and use pipes (|) to separate columns.
 For compatibility, add a pipe at both ends of the row.
 You can align text left, right, or center by adding a colon (:) to the left, right, or both sides of the hyphens in the header row.

-⚠️ You can’t use headings, blockquotes, lists, horizontal rules, images, or most HTML tags inside tables.
 To display a pipe (|) in a table, use its HTML code (`&#124;`) because pipes are invisible in the rendered table.

 ```md
 | Syntax | Description |